Flight of the Hippogriff ride at Universal Studios Hollywood. Courtesy Universal Studios

 4. Download the Universal Studios Hollywood app

-When the park opens, many people go to the attractions and shows on the upper level first.
-Wise visitors head for the lower level lot, home to the Revenge of the Mummy and Transformers 3D rides.
-Or take the Studio Tour when it's less crowded earlier in the day.
+When the park opens, many people go straight to the attractions and shows on the upper level, including Harry Potter World.
+Wise visitors head instead for the lower level lot, home to the new Jurassic World ride (splash alert!) and the Revenge of the Mummy ride.
+Or take the studio tour, as it is less crowded earlier in the day.

 Some rides may not warrant a long wait in line.
-On our recent visit, we did not care for the new DreamWorks Theatre Featuring Kung Fu Panda ride.
+On our recent visit, we did not care for the newer DreamWorks Theatre Featuring Kung Fu Panda ride.

 7. Make time for spectacular live-action shows

-In addition to the studio tour, my family loves the WaterWorld: A Live Sea War Spectacular Show.
-We’ve seen it multiple times and still gasp when (spoiler) a full-size plane flies in and crashes on the large, water-filled set in front of the audience.
+In addition to the studio tour, my family loves the WaterWorld show, which is full of awesome action.
+We’ve seen it multiple times and still gasp when (spoiler) a full-size seaplane flies in and crashes on the large, water-filled set in front of the audience.
 Don't miss the show, which also features amazing stunts and actors who clearly are having a great time delighting their audience.
 Note: If you don't want to get soaked, pay attention to the color-coded seating system and choose a "dry zone" seat.

 My family members each carry a small backpack with a few essentials: sunscreen and a hat; a water bottle (we use the BPA-free Nomader Collapsible Water Bottle); snacks and Ziplock bags for our phones in case we get splashed.
 We also each use a lanyard and ID holder for our tickets.

-Your bags will be searched by security before you enter the park and glass containers are prohibited.
-Once inside the park, several of the rides — including the Mummy and Harry Potter and the Forbidden Adventure — require you store all of your belongings in a small free locker before riding.
-You can also rent a day-use locker for $8–$15, depending on the size you need.
+Your bags will be searched by security before you enter the park, and glass containers are prohibited.
+Once inside the park, several of the rides — including the Mummy and Harry Potter and the Forbidden Journey — require you to store all of your belongings in a small free locker before riding.
+You can also rent a day-use locker (prices vary depending on the size you need).